MetaSolutionsAB/entrystore/README.md

 ## Documentation

-The documentation can be found in the [project wiki](https://bitbucket.org/metasolutions/entrystore/wiki/).
+The documentation can be found at the [EntryStore web page](http://entrystore.org).

 ## Commercial support